gottacatchenall/ms_data_schema_macroecology/manuscript.md

 ![XKCD cartoon #927.](./figures/xkcdstandards.png){#fig:xkcd}

-The primary take-aways are that good standards are unambiguous, open and free to implement, able to change over time without breaking backward compatibility.
+What is to be learned from the history of data standardization?
-Standards tend to become widely adopted with the support of institutions (FASTA, FITS), which can be enabled by requiring data available in standardized format prior to publication (e.g. FASTA sequences made available on NCBI for most journals in genomics).
-To avoid the "15 standards" in @fig:xkcd, when developing a standard it must be _extendable_, such that building onto an existing standard is always easier than building a new one, while not altering the behavior of the original standard.
-Using software to define "living standards" (a la GDAL) enables this extendability, and makes standards more flexible, and is best enabled when the evolution of a standard is democratic and open source.
+The primary take-aways are that good standards are unambiguous, open and free to implement, extendable, and able to change over time without breaking backward compatibility.
+Standards tend to become widely adopted with the support of institutions (e.g. FASTA and NCBI, FITS and NASA), which can be enabled by requiring data available in standardized format prior to publication (e.g.  FASTA sequences made available on GenBank for most genomics journals).

 # Using `Julia` to define living data standards

 Why has standardization proven difficult in ecology?
-The are no fixed set of variables used in ecological studies, and there are good reasons to use different formats to represent the same data depending on context.
-The EML format has been proposed [@Jones2019EcoMet] to solve this problem, yet for the reasons explored in the previous section, standardization through file-format faces challenges when faced data that is highly variable in form and format, as is the case in macroecology.
+The are no fixed set of variables used in ecological studies, and there are good reasons to use different formats to represent the same data depending on the context in which that data is used.
+The Ecological Metadata Langauge (EML) format has been proposed [@Jones2019EcoMet] to solve this problem, yet for the reasons explored in the previous section, standardization through file-format faces challenges when faced data that is highly variable in form and format, as is the case in macroecology.

 Here we propose defining a living standard for ecological data within the `Julia` programming language. `Julia` adopts design patterns from object-oriented